 The provision of public open space and facilities for sport and recreation underpins people’s quality of life.
 Where new development occurs, it is important that sufficient open space, sport and recreation provision is made to meet the needs arising from the new development.

-Following a review in 2019/20, the Council has published a new assessment of Open Space within north Norfolk.
-The main aim of the study was to provide a detailed audit of the quality and quantity of open space and sport provision within the District.
+The 2022 Open Space Assessment provides a detailed audit of the quality and quantity of open space and sport provision within the District.

-The study provides the most up to date evidence of need, updated standards regarding the future provision of open space through developer contributions, and associated costs in line with the requirements of the National Planning Policy Framework (NPPF).
-It provides the justified evidence to support the requirement for open space contributions in Policy CT2 of the adopted North Norfolk Core Strategy.
+The study provides the most up-to-date evidence of need, updated standards regarding the future provision of open space through developer contributions, and associated costs in line with the requirements of the National Planning Policy Framework (NPPF).
+It provides the justified evidence to support the requirement for open space contributions in Policy CT2 of the adopted North Norfolk Core Strategy and emerging Local Plan Policy HC2.

-The study identifies a requirement for 72.39 hectares of open space in order to meet the proposed housing requirements over the Local Plan period 2016 to 2036.
-This is broken down as 4.36ha per 1,000 population and is further broken down into the following typologies of open space:
+Considering the planned growth levels across the area, the study identified a minimum requirement for an additional 72.39 hectares of new open space to meet residents' needs.
+This equates to 4.36ha per 1,000 population and is further broken down into the following typologies of open space:

 • Play Space (children): 0.10ha per 1,000 population